mcv-m6-video/mcv-c6-2024-team3/Week3/README.md

  ```

 ## Requirements
-To run tracking is necessary to have the requirements of [SORT](https://github.com/abewley/sort) and[PyFlow](https://github.com/pathak22/pyflow).
+To run tracking is necessary to have the requirements of [SORT](https://github.com/abewley/sort) and [PyFlow](https://github.com/pathak22/pyflow).

 To use the YOLOv9 model, you need to clone the [YOLOv9](https://github.com/WongKinYiu/yolov9) repository.